litmuschaos/v1-litmus-docs/docs/openebs-nfs-provisioner-kill.md

   `kubectl apply -f chaosengine.yml -n <application-namespace>`

+- If the chaos experiment is not executed, refer to the [troubleshooting](https://docs.litmuschaos.io/docs/faq-troubleshooting/) section to identify the root cause and fix the issues.

 ### Watch Chaos progress

 - View pod terminations by setting up a watch on the pods in the application namespace